Johnnie Walker Red Label

 0 units of alcohol per serve

-Add all the ingredients to an Ice-filled Mixing Glass.
+- Add all ingredients to an Ice-filled Highball Glass.